ramujin/fastapi-rest-db/README.md

     echo "MYSQL_PASSWORD=PASSWORD" >> credentials.env
     ```

-2. If you have Docker installed, run the following command to start up a MySQL server (ignore this step if you already have MySQL installed and modify the `credentials.env` file to match your database credentials!)
+2. If you have Docker installed, run the following command to start up a MySQL server (ignore this step if you already have MySQL installed and modify the `credentials.env` file to match your database credentials!).
+Run the command in a separate terminal window as it will lock up the window for logging.

     ```bash
-    docker compose up --build
+    docker compose up --build &
     ```

+    Just closing the terminal will not stop the database server.
+In order to it, you must issue the command `docker-compose down` when you are finished.

 3. Create a Python virtual environment